akatragjini/autocad-cross_sections/README.md

 # AutoCAD Cross Section Tool
+I developed this tool using AutoCAD's LISP programming language several years ago and have since shared it with a number of colleagues in the geotechnical consulting industry.
+Hopefully you will find it useful as I have over the years.

+## Functionality
-## Cut and export cross-sections using AutoCAD's native application support tool.
-Examples include numerical modeling, mining, hydrogeology, etc.
+Cut and export cross-sections.
+Useful to individuals constructing numerical models, mining engineers, hydrogeologists, etc.

+## Getting Started
+### Requirements
+1. This was written for AutoCAD however should work for most derivatives (i.e. Civil3D).
+Note this will not function in LT version.
--It is important that users understand and are comfortable manipulating AutoCAD in 3-Dimensions.
+2. Users must be comfortable manipulating (i.e. oribiting) AutoCAD models in 3-Dimensions.
+3. Users must **SAVEAS** to create a working copy of their drawing.
+The routine will explode some nested objects (i.e. polylines to lines) which may produce undesirable results.

--This software (i.e. routine) is provided "as-is" without any warranty.
-Any results obtained must be checked by the user to confirm correctness.
+**This tool is provided "as-is" without any warranty.
+Any results obtained must be validated by the user**

--Where commands are referenced (i.e. commands typed into the command line) they will be enclosed by quotations and in CAPS.
+### Installation
+- [].
+Download and save **SECUT.fas** somewhere convenient.
+- [].
+Load **SECUT.fas** into AutoCAD.
+Note you can either drag+drop or use the **APPLOAD** command

 STEPS:
 1. Load drawing into AutoCAD (note: this routine has been tested and is compatible with v.
 2009 - 2019 including Civil 3D).